yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

  *
  * @returns true on success or false on failure.
  */
-bool _storage_config_FILESYSTEM_NO_RBP();
+bool _storage_config_FILESYSTEM();

 /**
  * @brief This function initialize a predefined FILESYSTEM_NO_RBP memory secure storage with no
- *        roleback protection.
-This includes a SecureStore class with TDBStore over FlashIAPBlockdevice
- *        in the internal memory  and an external FileSysteStore over a default
+ *        rollback protection.
+This includes a SecureStore class an external FileSysteStore over a default
- *        filesystem with default blockdevice.
+ *        filesystem with default blockdevice unless diffrently configured.
  *        The following is a list of configuration parameter:
  *        MBED_CONF_STORAGE_FILESYSTEM_NO_RBP_FILESYSTEM - Alowed vlaues are: default, FAT or LITTLE
  *        MBED_CONF_STORAGE_FILESYSTEM_NO_RBP_BLOCKDEVICE - Alowed vlaues are: default, SPIF, DATAFASH, QSPIF or SD